eddyystop/mithril-components/README.md

 Mixin extension is supported.
 - ```Solder-extend``` - Extending a mixin with new features.
 - ```ValidationMixin``` - A data validator, for one field or the entire form.
-Can be used to display error messages on (e.g.) onchange.
+Can be used to display error messages as user is entering data, e.g. onchange.
 Integrated with [validator.js](https://github.com/chriso/validator.js).
 - ```FormMixin``` - Adds support for forms, with or without a < form >.
-Requires the server.
+Example requires the server.

 ## Patterns
 Pattern ```seo-by-cleanup``` resides in ```patterns/seo-by-cleanup.js``` .